teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 </form>
 ```

-State variables look like common Javascript variables, but in order to make them synchronized with the form values(bind them to the form fields), it is necessary to use `bind:value` directive.
-There are also couple unfamiliar things:
+State variables look like common Javascript variables, but to make them synchronized with the form values(bind them to the form fields), it is necessary to use `bind:value` directive.
+There are also a couple of unfamiliar things:

 * `on:submit|preventDefault` is a short-hand for preventing default events’ behaviour.
 It’s so comfortable to have it in this way rather than writing `e.preventDefault()` every time.
 * `{#if isLoading}Logging in...{:else}Log in 🔒{/if}` is a piece of Svelte’s template syntax.
-As there is no JS in the template block, there is a special syntax for using ifs, loops etc.
+As there is no JS in the template block, there is a special syntax for using ifs, loops, etc.

 Finally, let’s use our opportunities given by using the state to add the validation to our form.
 It can be achieved by creating another state variable `errors` which will be filled with the errors when the form with the invalid values is submitting.